MoeraOrg/moeraorg.github.io/overview/other.md

 ## Polls

 You can publish a poll like any other post.
-You may allow anybody to vote or require every voter to authenticate to be sure nobody have voted several times.
-In this case you will know who voted and how.
+You may allow anybody to vote or require every voter to authenticate to be sure nobody has voted several times.
+In this case, you will know who voted and how.
 That's your decision whether to publish the detailed results.

 Anonymous (but fair) voting is more complicated, because the voter must